Compression with the tudocomp Framework: New Compression Algorithms

 Each node of the suffix tree is uniquely identified by its pre-order number.
 We can store the suffix tree topology in a bit vector (e.g., DFUDS~\cite{Benoit2005RTo} or BP~\cite{jacobson89space,cstsada}) such that \rank{} and \select{} queries enable us to address a node by its pre-order number in constant time.
 If the context is clear, we implicitly convert an \ST{} node to its pre-order number, and vice versa.
 We will use the following constant time operations on the suffix tree: \begin{itemize} \item $\parent[v]$ selects the parent of the node~$v$, \item $\levelanc[\ell,d]$ selects the ancestor of the leaf~$\ell$ at depth~$d$ (level ancestor query), and \item $\leafselect[i]$ selects the $i$-th leaf (in lexicographic order). \end{itemize}

 A \intWort{factorization} of $T$ of size~$z$ partitions $T$ into $z$~substrings $T=F_1 \cdots F_z$.
 These substrings are called \intWort{factors}.
 In particular, we have:

-\begin{definition} A factorization $F_1\cdots F_z = T$ is called the \intWort{Lempel-Ziv-77 (LZ77) factorization}~\cite{ziv77universal} of $T$ with a threshold~$\vartheta \ge 1$ iff $F_x$ is either the longest substring of length at least~$\vartheta$ occurring at least twice in $F_1 \cdots F_x$, or, if such a substring does not exist, a single character.
-We merge successive occurrences of the latter type of factors to a single factor and call it a \intWort{remaining substring}. \end{definition} The usual definition of the LZ77 factorization fixes $\vartheta=1$.
+\begin{definition} A factorization $F_1\cdots F_z = T$ is called the \intWort{Lempel-Ziv-77 (LZ77) factorization}~\cite{ziv77universal} of $T$ with a threshold~$\varT \ge 1$ iff $F_x$ is either the longest substring of length at least~$\varT$ occurring at least twice in $F_1 \cdots F_x$, or, if such a substring does not exist, a single character.
+We merge successive occurrences of the latter type of factors to a single factor and call it a \intWort{remaining substring}. \end{definition} The usual definition of the LZ77 factorization fixes $\varT=1$.
+We introduced the version with a threshold to make the comparison with \lcpcomp{} (\Cref{seclcpcomp}) fairer.